Https404PaigeNotFound/leo_rover_project/no_clone_setup.md

 ```

 #### If you're running linux in a vm then can use the below
-If your python virutal enviroment is active, deactivate it
+If your python virutal enviroment is active, deactivate it.
 ```
 deactivate
 ```